JKU-ICG/cg_project_template/README.md

 Submission template for the CG lab project at the Johannes Kepler University, Linz.

 **Explanation:**
-This readme needs to be submitted via Github for the 3 delivery dates (see due date in the headings).
+This `README.md` needs to be submitted via Github for the 3 delivery dates (see due date in the headings).
 For every submission change/extend the corresponding sections by replacing ~~strike through~~ text.
 *In order to meet the deadlines make sure you push everything on your Github repository.*
 For more details also see: [www.cg.jku.at/teaching/computergraphics/lab](www.cg.jku.at/teaching/computergraphics/lab)